adobe/UST-Install-Scripts/README.md

 <code>sudo sh -c 'curl -L https://git.io/fhpEz -o tmp; **python3** tmp; rm tmp'</code>

+### Prerequisites

+Python 2.7 or 3.6 **must** be pre-installed to use the sync tool - and the install process will exit if this older versions are used!

 ### Generated Shell Scripts:
 <b>run-user-sync.sh:</b> Runs UST in live mode with options --users mapped --process-groups<br/>